simenandre/yaff/README.md

 </style>
 ```

-Based on this file, YAFF will generate a file for the markup and Go-code and another
+Based on this file, JAFF will generate a file for the markup and Go-code and another
 for the styles (including CSS modules).

 The templates are structured like this: